 - 6 tablespoons expeller-pressed canola oil, plus extra as needed

-- Bring 1 1/2 cups water and 1/2 teaspoon salt to boil in small saucepan.
+- Bring 1 1/2 cups water and 1/2 teaspoon salt to a boil in a small saucepan.
 Off heat, stir in bulgur, cover, and let stand until tender, 15 to 20 minutes.
-Drain bulgur, spread onto rimmed baking sheet, and let cool slightly.
+Drain bulgur spread onto a rimmed baking sheet, and let cool slightly.

-- Meanwhile, pulse beet, walnuts, basil, and garlic in food processor until finely chopped, about 12 pulses, scraping down sides of bowl as needed.
+- Meanwhile, pulse beet, walnuts, basil, and garlic in a food processor until finely chopped, about 12 pulses, scraping down the sides of the bowl as needed.
 Add beans, carrot baby food, water, mustard, 1 1/2 teaspoons salt, and 1/2 teaspoon pepper and pulse until well combined, about 8 pulses.
-Transfer mixture to large bowl and stir in panko and cooled bulgur.
+Transfer the mixture to a large bowl and stir in panko and cooled bulgur.

 - Adjust oven rack to middle position and heat oven to 200°F. Divide mixture into 8 equal portions and pack into 3 1/2-inch-wide patties.

-- Heat 3 tablespoons oil in 12-inch nonstick skillet over medium-high heat until shimmering.
-Gently lay 4 patties in skillet and cook until crisp and well browned on first side, about 4 minutes.
-Gently flip patties and cook until crisp and well browned on second side, about 4 minutes, adding extra oil if skillet looks dry.
+- Heat 3 tablespoons oil in a 12-inch nonstick skillet over medium-high heat until shimmering.
+Gently lay 4 patties in a skillet and cook until crisp and well browned on the first side, about 4 minutes.
+Gently flip patties and cook until crisp and well browned on the second side, about 4 minutes, adding extra oil if the skillet looks dry.

-- Transfer burgers to wire rack set in rimmed baking sheet and place in oven to keep warm.
-Wipe out skillet with paper towels and repeat with remaining 3 tablespoons oil and remaining patties.
+- Transfer burgers to a wire rack set on a rimmed baking sheet and place in the oven to keep warm.
+Wipe out the skillet with paper towels and repeat with the remaining 3 tablespoons of oil and remaining patties.
 Serve.

 Report Recipe Issue